ranjiewwen/TF_EnhanceDPED/README.md

 - Tensorflow implement of image enhancement base on dped.
 - First reimplementation of ICCV 2017 paper "[DSLR-Quality Photos on Mobile Devices with Deep Convolutional Networks](https://arxiv.org/pdf/1704.02470.pdf)" .
-- Seconde I am the main team members.
-Join the PRIM2018 Challenge on Perceptual Image Enhancement on Smartphones (Track B: Image Enhancement) http://ai-benchmark.com/challenge.html#challenge .
-Our team Win the championship!
+- Seconde reimplementation [Range Scaling Global U-Net for Perceptual Image Enhancement on Mobile Devices](http://openaccess.thecvf.com/content_ECCVW_2018/papers/11133/Huang_Range_Scaling_Global_U-Net_for_Perceptual_Image_Enhancement_on_Mobile_ECCVW_2018_paper.pdf).
+Join the PRIM2018 Challenge on Perceptual Image Enhancement on Smartphones (Track B: Image Enhancement) http://ai-benchmark.com/challenge.html#challenge . which is champion plan. it modify the generate network and loss to make the image enhancement result better.
-- I will modify the generate network and loss to make the image enhancement result better.
+- Third i will add image quality assessment model to guide image enhancement. use iqa model extract generate image loss(Subjective representation loss and Subjective score loss),which will make the generated image more in line with the subjective perception of the human eye.

 ### Prerequisites

 - Python + scipy, numpy packages